 But God had other plans.
-The crew reluctantly threw Jonah overboard when a great storm battered the ship.
-The sea was calmed, and Jonah found himself in the belly of a “great fish” for three days and three nights.
+When a great storm battered the ship, the sailors eventually realized that the storm had been sent because of Jonah.
+The crew reluctantly threw Jonah overboard, and the sea was calmed.
+Soon, Jonah found himself in the belly of a “great fish” for three days and three nights.

-Out of the belly of the fish Jonah cried out to God for deliverance.
+From the belly of the fish, Jonah cried out to God for deliverance.
 He realized that, unless God intervened, he would certainly die.
 God arranged for Jonah to be “vomited … onto dry land” closer to Nineveh.

 Jonah’s prayer is a masterpiece of heartfelt emotion and reaching out to God for mercy and forgiveness.
 It is a prayer well worth careful study.

-God gave His commission a second time, and now Jonah was ready to do His bidding.
+God gave His commission to Jonah a second time—and this time, Jonah was ready to obey.
 He entered the city and proclaimed the message to the inhabitants.

-Unbelievably, they respond positively and the king proclaims a fast for both man and beast!
-The result is that “God relented from the disaster that He had said He would bring upon them, and He did not do it” (3:10).
+Unbelievably, they responded positively and the king proclaimed a fast for both man and beast!
+In response, “God relented from the disaster that He had said He would bring upon them, and He did not do it” (3:10).

 The prophecy was no idle threat.
-The city would have been destroyed in 40 days (verse 4).
+In 40 days, the city would have been destroyed (verse 4).

-Why such an astonishing reaction?
-The Bible does not tell us, but it could be that people from the city witnessed the fish spewing Jonah onto dry land.
+Why did Nineveh believe Jonah and repent?
+The Bible does not tell us, but it’s possible that people from the city witnessed the fish spewing Jonah onto dry land.
 Such an incident would certainly grab their attention and may explain their willingness to listen to Jonah’s warning message!

 The change of heart on the part of the people of Nineveh displeased Jonah.
-All along, he feared that Nineveh would heed the warning and repent (verse 2).
-God, who “relents from doing harm,” would then spare the city; and this powerful and dangerous enemy of Israel would survive, thus sealing the fate of his beloved people in the future.
+All along, he feared that Nineveh would heed the warning and repent (4:2).
+God, who “relents from doing harm,” would then spare the city, and this powerful threat to the people of Israel would survive.

 Lessons from the book of Jonah